sfrieson/trigger-tracker-api/readme.md

 - GraphQL
 I really enjoy the ideas behind GraphQL and Apollo Server (Express) made it quick and easy to get the server up and running for all I needed.
-- PostgreSQL
+- MongoDB
-I am using this project as a way to practice SQL queries, so there is no ORM except the one I'm creating for only this app's use cases.
-Some inspiration is being taken from the Ruby on Rails structure.
+I generally don't like using NoSQL databases, but after starting this project with PostgreSQL, I realized that this is actually quite a good use for NoSQL.
+There are no relationships involved (at least yet).
+This project will mainly just be a collection of data.
+We'll see how well this works.